 Belize Law allows travelers entering the country to bring with them a MAXIMUM of U.S. $5,000. be it in cash, checks or negotiable instruments.
 This limit is per adult individual.
 You MUST declare the total sum of money on your Disembarkation Card before presenting to the Belize Customs Authority at all air, sea or land entries.

 Be Very Careful: Visitors entering Belize must make a customs declaration of any currency or financial instruments exceeding a total value of $5,000 U.S. dollars.
-The current United Democratic Party government is severely strapped for cash to the point that some travel writers are classifying Belize as the equivalent of small town speed traps in the U.S.A.
+Some travel writers classify Belize’s coercive currency controls as the equivalent of small town speed traps in the U.S.A.

-Violation of the the above mentioned restrictions can lead to arrest and fines of TRIPLE the amount of undeclared funds that you bring in.
+Violation of the the above mentioned restrictions can lead to arrest and fines of TRIPLE the amount of undeclared funds.
 This information you will not easily find on Government or Belize Tourism Board websites but we include it here for your protection.

 Belize Currency – Print The Money